linghduoduo/GoLang/README.md

 godoc -http=:6060
 ```

+This command instructs godoc to start a web server on port 6060.
+If you open your web browser and navigate to http://localhost:6060, you’ll see a web page with documentation for both the Go standard libraries and any Go source that lives in your GOPATH.

 Once you start cranking out awesome Go code, you’re probably going to want to share that code with the rest of the Go community.
 It’s really easy as long as you follow a few simple steps.

 **Package should live at the root of the repository**